elastic/apm-agent-java/apm-agent-plugins/apm-spring-webflux/README.md

 - Functional routes
 - deployment within a Servlet container/application-server

-## TODO

-- cleanup existing TODOs in codebase
-- test & document sample application
-    - run with agent CLI -> should instrument and cover all requests
-    - run with agent attach -> should have similar behavior as above.
-    - add benchmark mode (might not be required yet)

 Short term:

 - [ ] Server-side context propagation: capture upstream transaction HTTP headers (if any)